sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 ```

 Because Ivy files specify their own configurations, sbt needs to know
-which configurations to use for the compile, runtime, and test
+which configurations to use for the `compile`, `runtime`, and `test`
 classpaths.
-For example, to specify that the Compile classpath should
+For example, to specify that the `Compile` classpath should
 use the 'default' configuration:

 ```scala